TeskaLabs/splang-docs/docs/expressions/comparisons.md

     where: "John Willy Boo"
     ```

     Check for a presence of the substring "Willy" in the `John Willy Boo` value.
-Returns "true".
+Returns `true`.